How to Calm an Overwhelmed Mind

 “Why does my mind feel so loud, even when I stop moving?”

+You finally pause, and instead of relief, your thoughts get louder.
 Your mind jumps from task to task, worry to worry.
+Even rest feels uncomfortable.

 If your mind feels overwhelmed, crowded, or impossible to quiet, you’re not failing at calm.
-Your nervous system is simply asking for support — not silence.
+Your nervous system is simply asking for support, not silence.

 This article will help you understand why your mind feels overwhelmed and how to calm it gently, without forcing stillness or “clearing your thoughts.”

-Understanding the Struggle — What an Overwhelmed Mind Feels Like
+What an Overwhelmed Mind Feels Like

 An overwhelmed mind doesn’t always look like panic.
 Often, it shows up quietly and persistently.